olsonb97/quickparse/README.md

 - **Reference Folder**:
     - At least one log file.
     - One YAML pattern file.
+        - Keys must be locator strings and leaf values must be regex strings.
+        - Regex strings must have exactly one () group for simple parsing.
-        - YAML keys must occur in the text being parsed.
+        - The first layer of YAML keys must occur in the text for location.

 ### YAML Patterns
 - Define device variables with minimal regex patterns.
 (Sequences parse in hierarchical order)